30-Minute Crispy Korean Beef

-- On a large mixing bowl, combine the rest ingredients except the oil; mix well.
+- In a large mixing bowl, mix the rest of ingredients together except oil.

-- Add the beef and toss to coat as you are kneading the meat.
-Let it sit on the room temperature for 10-20 minutes.
+- Add the beef to the sauce, and toss to coat as you are kneading the meat.
+Let it sit on the room temperature for 10 minutes.

 - Heat a heavy bottom skillet until very hot.
-Drizzle a little oil and spread a few tablespoonful of meat mixture thinly onto the skillet.
+Drizzle a little oil and spread a small amount of beef mixture thinly on a hot skillet.
 It should sizzle immediately.
-Cook for 1-2 minutes, turn to the other side and cook for another 1 minute.
+Cook for 2 minutes, turn to the other side and cook for another 1 minute.
 The meat should have some caramelized surface.

-- Serve hot with rice and simple side salad.
+- Serve hot with rice and a simple side salad.
 Enjoy!